Eagles fly past Patriots to capture first Super Bowl title | The Japan Times

 The weird image of Brady ambling downfield on a pass pattern came three plays after New England lost receiver Brandin Cooks to a concussion on a vicious but clean hit by Malcolm Jenkins in the second quarter.
 Amendola’s pass required an over-the-shoulder grab and the ball fell off Brady’s outstretched hands.

-When he got back to what he has done better than anyone in Super Bowls, Brady led a 90-yard drive following an equally strange play.
-Alshon Jeffery nearly made a spectacular attempt near the Patriots’ goal line, only to juggle the ball into the air while off-balance.
+Brady got back to passing after a wild interception.
+Alshon Jeffery nearly made a spectacular catch near the Patriots’ goal line, only to juggle the ball into the air.
 Duron Harmon picked it off at the 10.
 Moments later, Brady was connecting with Chris Hogan for 42 yards.

 James White broke several tackles with a brilliant 26-yard run and it was 15-12.
-That gave White seven touchdowns in his past three postseason games, including the overtime winner last year.
+That gave White seven touchdowns in his past three postseason games, including the overtime winner in last year’s Super Bowl.

 But the Eagles still had 2:04 left in the half — and some more magic in their bag.

-A short third-down throw to rookie Corey Clement on a circle route turned into a 55-yard explosion down to the Patriots 8.
-Philly got to the 1 and on fourth down, it was Foles’ turn to morph into a receiver.
+A short third-down throw Clement turned into a 55-yard gain to the Patriots 8.
+Philly got to the 1 and on fourth down, and it was Foles’ turn to morph into a receiver.

 He did better than Brady.
 On fourth down, Clement took a direct snap, pitched to tight end Trey Burton, and the former Florida QB hit an uncovered Foles.
 The Eagles were up 22-12 at halftime, the most points New England has allowed in the opening half of a Super Bowl under Belichick.

-Each team started with 67-yard drives to field goals — New England had never scored a first-quarter point with Brady in a Super Bowl.

-Each kicker later faltered, with Elliott missing the extra point, his fifth failed PAT this season, after Jeffery’s 34-yard touchdown.
+Each kicker had issues, with Elliott missing an extra point, his fifth miss this season.
 Then Gostkowski hit the left upright with a 26-yard field goal after holder Ryan Allen mishandled the snap.
 Gostkowski also missed an extra point.

 When LeGarrette Blount, who won the title last season with the Patriots, scored on a 21-yard burst, Pederson went for 2, but the pass failed, making it 15-3.